evanniedojadlo/evanniedojadlo.github.io/_posts/2015-06-26-addingTravisCIandCoveralls.markdown

 Add the .travis.yml file to your project directory and commit this to your repository (This tells travis what to build)

-Trigger your first build with a git push and watch your build fail

-In depth and .travis.yml setup Documentation can be found [here](http://docs.travis-ci.com/user/getting-started/){:target="_blank"}
+Trigger your first build with a git push and watch your build fail (In depth and .travis.yml setup Documentation can be found [here](http://docs.travis-ci.com/user/getting-started/){:target="_blank"})

 Setting up Coveralls:

-Next you will need to sign up for a Coveralls account which you can find right [here](https://coveralls.io) from here simply sign in using your Github account.
+Next you will need to sign up for a Coveralls account which you can find right [here](https://coveralls.io){:target="_blank"} from here simply sign in using your Github account.

 Once you're logged into your account you will want to select the "Add Repos" button in the top right corner